CREATE TABLE PARTITION

 • COLD_TABLECPACE

-Specifies the OBS tablespace for the cold partitions in a hot or cold table.
+Specifies the OBS tablespace for the cold partitions in a multi-temperature table.
 This parameter is available only to partitioned column-store tables and cannot be modified.
 It must be used together with storage_policy.
+The parameter STORAGE_POLICY can be left unconfigured.
+In this case, the default value default_obs_tbs is used.

 Valid value: a valid OBS tablespace name